-Research on the Campus Garching
+Research on the Garching Campus

 Associated research institutions at the campus Garching